Missoula Measures - Health Care

 Access to medical care is a vital component of a healthy community.
 Given the high cost of medical services, treatment and screening are often prohibitively expensive for those without health care coverage.
 While some people may obtain medical treatment through Medicare or other government-sponsored programs, many members of our community — in particular females, young adults, the working poor — have no coverage and do not use medical services because they can’t pay.
 The consequences of inaccessible health care are serious: wellness care (regular checkups) can prevent many health problems; illnesses relatively inexpensive to treat with early diagnosis may, without medical intervention, escalate to emergency status at great personal and financial cost.
 Lack of medical services also breeds isolation among people who may already feel alone and abandoned.

-In 1998 17% of Montana adults reported they were uninsured.
+As recently as 2010, about 17% of Montana adults reported they were uninsured.
 (Remember that only 1% of adults 65 and older are uncovered due to Medicare).
 Missoula’s population is growing, so the number of people without coverage is growing too, even if the percentage remains the same.

 Missoula’s Partnership Health Center, which provides health care to underinsured and uninsured is helping.
 But many health care needs are going unmet, and health continues to be compromised as a result.